manojprakashj/gMSA-Blob-Decoder/README.md

 The raw password bytes are fed into the Kerberos `string_to_key` function along with a salt (`REALM` + principal name) to produce AES session keys, or hashed with MD4 to produce the NT hash.

-This tool automates that derivation — useful when:
+This tool automates that derivation and useful when:
 - Auditing gMSA delegation misconfigurations
 - Validating Kerberos key derivation in lab environments
 - Post-exploitation analysis during authorised red team ops